 Think about your favorite Chinese restaurant.
 I’m sure that just by just thinking about it, it will make you crave your favorite Chinese food.
 China is a really huge country.
-No wonder that there are different cuisines that originated from the country and became famous all over the world.
-Chinese food contains 8 different cuisines, Cantonese is just one of them.
+No wonder there are different cuisines that originated from the country and became famous all over the world.
+Chinese food contains eight different cuisines, and Cantonese is just one of them.

-When you look at the menu of your favorite Chinese restaurant, you can probably see something like Wonton, Congee, and Chow fun.
+When you look at the menu of your favorite Chinese restaurant, you can probably see something like Wonton, Congee, and Chow Fun.
 Surprisingly, all of these are Cantonese dishes.
-Did you know that most of the famous Chinese restaurants all over the world offer Cantonese cuisines?
+Did you know that most of the famous Chinese restaurants all over the world offer Cantonese cuisine?
 You heard it right.
-We all know that the Cantonese part of China includes Guangdong province, Hong Kong, and Macau.
+We all know that the Cantonese part of China includes Guangdong Province, Hong Kong, and Macau.
 The Cantonese-speaking immigrants were the first to move out to the West.
 This is why Cantonese cuisine is the most known Chinese cuisine.

 Now that you already know a little about Cantonese cuisine, let’s go deeper.

-Cantonese cuisine, also called as Yuè cài (粤菜), has a long history and featured with widely use of materials and rich cooking methods.
-It is consists of Guangzhou dishes, Chaozhou dishes, and Dongjiang dishes.
-When Cantonese started moving to the West, they brought Cantonese cuisine with them, which gave way to introducing Cantonese dishes globally.
+Cantonese cuisine, also called Yuè cài (粤菜), has a long history and features with a wide use of materials and rich cooking methods.
+It consists of Guangzhou dishes, Chaozhou dishes, and Dongjiang dishes.
+When Cantonese started moving to the West, they brought Cantonese cuisine with them, which gave way to the introduction of Cantonese dishes globally.

 The richness of Cantonese cuisine can be traced down from its history.
 Let’s travel back 2,000 years ago and go back all the way from where it started.